Marriage in ancient Rome: Divorce

 Lawful divorce was relatively informal; the wife took back her dowry and left her husband's house.
 Roman men had always held the right to divorce their wives; a pater familias could order the divorce of any couple under his manus.
 According to the historian Valerius Maximus, divorces were taking place by 604 BC or earlier, and the early Republican law code of the Twelve Tables provided for it.
 Divorce was socially acceptable if carried out within social norms (mos maiorum).
-By the time of Cicero and Julius Caesar, divorce was relatively common and "shame-free," the subject of gossip rather than a social disgrace.
+By the time of Cicero and Julius Caesar, divorce was relatively common and "shame-free", the subject of gossip rather than a social disgrace.
 Valerius says that Lucius Annius was disapproved of because he divorced his wife without consulting his friends; that is, he undertook the action for his purposes and without considering its effects on his social network (amicitia and clientela).
 The censors of 307 BC thus expelled him from the Senate for moral turpitude.

 However, elsewhere, it is claimed that the first divorce occurred only in 230 BC.
 At which time, Dionysius of Halicarnassus notes that "Spurius Carvilius, a man of distinction, was the first to divorce his wife" on the grounds of infertility.
-This was most likely the Spurius Carvilius Maximus Ruga who was consul in 234 and 228 BCE.
+This was most likely the Spurius Carvilius Maximus Ruga who was consul in 234 and 228 BC.
 The evidence is confusing.
 A man could also divorce his wife for adultery, drunkenness, or making copies of the household keys.
 Around the 2nd century, married women gained the right to divorce their husbands.

 Divorce by either party severed the lawful family alliance that had been formed through the marriage, and remarriage might create an entirely new set of economically or politically beneficial partnerships.
 Among the elite, husbands and wives might remarry several times.

 Only one spouse's will was required for any divorce, even if the divorced party was not informed.
 A spouse who had entered marriage sane and healthy but became incapable of sound judgment (insane) was incompetent and could not divorce their partner; they could be divorced without their knowledge or legal notice.
 Divorce, like marriage, was considered a family affair.
 It was discussed and agreed upon in private, in an informal family gathering of the parties most affected; the husband, wife, and senior members of both families.
 No public record was kept of the proceedings.
 Official registration of divorce was not required until 449 AD.